Russians in Estonia: 17th century to independent Estonia

-World War II and the Soviet occupation
+World War II and Soviet Estonia

-After the Occupation and annexation of the Baltic states by the Soviet Union in 1940, repression of both ethnic Estonians and ethic Russians followed.
+After the occupation and annexation of Estonia by the Soviet Union in 1940, repression of both ethnic Estonians and ethnic Russians followed.
 According to Sergei Isakov, almost all societies, newspapers, organizations of ethnic Russians in Estonia were closed in 1940 and their activists persecuted.

-The country remained annexed to the Soviet Union until 1991, except for the period of Nazi German occupation between 1941 and 1944.
-During the era of Soviet occupation, the Soviet government maintained a program of replacing the indigenous Estonians with immigrants from the Soviet Union.
-In the course of violent population transfers, thousands of Estonian citizens were deported to the interior parts of Russia (mostly Siberia), and huge numbers of Russian-speaking Soviet citizens were encouraged to settle in Estonia.
-In the Ida-Viru and Harju Counties, cities such as Paldiski, Sillamäe, and Narva were ethnically cleansed and the indigenous Estonian population was totally replaced by Russian colonists.
-As a result of Soviet occupation, the Russian population in Estonia grew from about 23,000 people in 1945 to 475,000 in 1991, and other Russian-speaking population to 551,000, constituting 35% of the total population at its peak.
+The country remained occupied and annexed (as Estonian SSR) to the Soviet Union until 1991, except for the period of Nazi German occupation between 1941 and 1944.
+In the course of population transfers, thousands of Estonian citizens were deported to the interior parts of Russia (mostly Siberia), and huge numbers of Russian-speaking Soviet citizens were encouraged to settle in Estonia.
+During the Soviet era, the Russian population in Estonia grew from about 23,000 people in 1945 to 475,000 in 1991, and other Russian-speaking population to 551,000, constituting 35% of the total population at its peak.

 In 1939 ethnic Russians had comprised 8% of the population; however, following the annexation of about 2000 km² of land by the Russian SFSR in January 1945, including Ivangorod (then the eastern suburb of Narva) and the Petseri County, Estonia lost most of its inter-war ethnic Russian population.
 Of the estimated 20,000 Russians remaining in Estonia, the majority belonged to the historical community of Old Believers.

-Most of the present-day Russians in Estonia are recent migrants and their descendants who settled in during the Soviet occupation between 1945 and 1991.
+Most of the present-day Russians in Estonia are recent migrants and their descendants who settled in during the Soviet era between 1945 and 1991.
 After the Soviet Union occupied and annexed Estonia, Latvia and Lithuania in 1940.
 The Stalinist authorities carried out repressions against many prominent ethnic Russians activists and White emigres in Estonia.
 Many Russians were arrested and executed by different Soviet war tribunals in 1940–1941.
-After Germany attacked the Soviet Union in 1941, the Baltic States quickly fell under German control.
+After Germany attacked the Soviet Union in 1941, the Baltic states quickly fell under German control.
 Many Russians, especially Communist party members who had arrived in the area with the initial occupation and annexation, retreated; those who fell into the German hands were treated harshly, many were executed.

 After the war, Narva's inhabitants were for the most part not permitted to return and were replaced by refugees and workers administratively mobilized mostly among Russians, as well as other parts of the Soviet Union.
 By 1989, ethnic Russians made up 30.3% of the population in Estonia.

-During the Singing Revolution, the Intermovement, International Movement of the Workers of the ESSR, organised the local Russian resistance to the independence movement and purported to represent the ethnic Russians and other Russophones in Estonia.
+During the Singing Revolution the International Movement of the Workers of the ESSR organised the local Russian resistance to the independence movement and purported to represent the ethnic Russians and other Russophones in Estonia.